MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/GoogleAnalytics.md

 ### Validating Unexpected Data

-In some cases users may discover that the data they're seeing in the Google Analytics connector isn't what they expect.
-This is especially common with very large date ranges, which the Google Analytics connector will retrieve by default, and the Google Analytics has some limitations around.
+In some cases, you may discover that the data you're seeing in the Google Analytics connector isn't what you expect.
+This is especially common with very large date ranges, which the Google Analytics connector will retrieve by default, and that Google Analytics has some limitations around.

 To make sure that the data you're seeing is the same as you would get from Google Analytics, you can execute the query yourself in their interactive tool.
 To understand what data Power Query is retrieving, you can use [Query Diagnostics](../RecordingQueryDiagnostics.md#diagnose-step) to understand what query parameters are being sent to Google Analytics.

- If you follow the instructions for Query Diagnostics and run 'Diagnose Step' on any 'Added Items', you can see the generated results in the Diagnostics 'Data Source Query' column.
+ If you follow the instructions for Query Diagnostics and run **Diagnose Step** on any **Added Items**, you can see the generated results in the Diagnostics **Data Source Query** column.
 We recommend running this with as few additional operations as possible on top of your initial connection to Google Analytics, to make sure you're not losing data in a Power Query transform rather than what's being retrieved from Google Analytics.

-Depending on your query, it may not be in the same place, but for a simple Google Analytics only query you will generally see it as the last row that has content in that column.
+Depending on your query, it may not be in the same place, but for a simple Google Analytics only query you'll generally see it as the last row that has content in that column.

-In the 'Data Source Query' column, you'll find a record with the following pattern:
+In the **Data Source Query** column, you'll find a record with the following pattern:

 ```
 Request: